 - Building fences to protect your gardens (Did you know ground hogs can climb?)

 - Repellents (Smelly repellents may make your groundhog leave, but how far and for how long?)

 The most effective solution, and the one that Mid-Atlantic Wildlife control takes, is to use live capture traps.
 Typically 2-6 traps are set strategically around your home or property with bait designed to attract groundhogs and not other animals.
 Once captured they can be humanely relocated far from your area.
-When groundhogs make homes under your porch, shed, or crawlspace, exclusion techniques can be used to create barriers that the animal can not enter, in fact our method is impenetrable.
-We provide humane groundhog removal in Montgomery County, Howard County, Carroll County, Silver Spring, Potomac, Eldersburg, Westminster, Annapolis, Gaithersburg and Anne Arundel County, as well as other counties throughout Maryland, Virginia, Pennsylvania, DC, and Delaware.
+When groundhogs make homes under your porch, shed, or crawlspace, exclusion techniques can be used to create barriers that the animal can not enter, in fact, our method is impenetrable.
+We provide humane groundhog removal in Montgomery County, Howard County, Carroll County, Silver Spring, Potomac, Eldersburg, Westminster, Annapolis, Gaithersburg, and Anne Arundel County, as well as other counties throughout Maryland, Virginia, Pennsylvania, DC, and Virginia.
 For more information contact us today.